smk/invite/README.txt

   period.
 * Deleted: The user account has been terminated.

-At any time, you may withdraw either 'pending' or 'expired' invitations.
-'Accepted' invitations can only be withdrawn if the configuration allows it to.
+At any time, you may withdraw either pending or expired invitations.
+Accepted invitations can only be withdrawn if the configuration allows you to.

 INVITE API